Make your own nut & plant based milks

 DIY almond milk can last 4-5 days.

-If it becomes sour quicker than this, your jars may not be adequately sterile or you may have soaked the almonds at room temperature rather than in the fridge.
+If it sours quicker than this, your jars may not be adequately sterile or you may have soaked the almonds at room temperature rather than in the fridge.

 MACADAMIA MILK